chroniconl/cms/README.md

 Why build a CMS when you could use one of the many alternatives?

-1. A desire to remain close to the source code while providing a flexible admin experience.
-2. To build a writers experience that doesn't suck.
-3. To provide all the benefits of a highly secured CMS out of the box.
-4. I'm having fun taking this project as far as it can go.
+1. I'm having fun taking this project as far as it can go.

 ## Getting Started